THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Creating An Investment Plan: Real Life Example

-To make sure everyone is still following along, here is a step by step example of how creating an investment plan would work.
-The information in the parenthesis are the steps in creating an investment plan.
+Here is a step by step example of how creating an investment plan would work.

 Notes When Creating Your Investment Plan

-Be sure to take the time to really dig down to get to these answers.
-The more concrete you are with your plan, the greater the success you will achieve.
+Be sure to take the time to dig down to get to these answers.

 The same holds true with investing.
-You can’t just start picking investments and think all will be fine without first figuring out your goals.
-Take the time to figure out your goals so you can put your money where it makes the most sense.
+You can’t just start picking investments and think all will be fine.

 Step #2: Open Your Account